dnlnln/sql-server-samples/samples/features/json/todo-app/nodejs-express4-rest-api/README.md

 This sample application shows how to create simple REST API service that performs CRUD operations on a simple Todo table.
 NodeJS REST API is used to implement REST Service in the example.
+1. app.js file that contains startup code.
+2. db.js file that contains functions that wrap Tedious library
+3. todo.js file that contains action that will be called on GET, POST, PUT, and DELETE Http requests.

-Service uses built-in JSON functionalities that are available in SQL Server 2016 and Azure SQL Database.
+Service uses Tedious library for data access and built-in JSON functionalities that are available in SQL Server 2016 and Azure SQL Database.

 <a name=disclaimers></a>

 ## Disclaimers
-The code included in this sample is not intended demonstrate some general guidances and arhitectural patterns for web development.
+The code included in this sample is not intended demonstrate some general guidance and architectural patterns for web development.
 It contains minimal code required to create REST API.
 You can easily modify this code to fit the architecture of your application.